t-hoff-94/gatsby-darkmode-folio/content/blog/intro-to-gatsby/index.md

 }
 ```

-The primary benefit of using mdx is the ability to import React components to add interactive functionality or dynamic data to your markdown posts.
+The primary benefit of using MDX is the ability to import React components to add interactive functionality or dynamic data to your markdown posts.

 ```mdx
 import Graph from "../components/graph"